-Contact Person: Staff (744-8796), Computer Information Services, 406 Ag Hall
+Contact Person: Staff (744-8796), Computer Information Services

 To have access to the departmental server you must sign in with Computer Information Services.
 The staff is trained to do computing and to assist in programming requested by staff and graduate assistants.
 This does not include work for a student that is essential to his/her own training and development or work required in courses.
 Graduate assistants must clear their proposed work requests through the professor with whom they work and with the supervisor of Computer Information Services.
 Students unfamiliar with a specific application may ask a staff member to explain and demonstrate.
-Students may develop computer skills in the computer lab in 409 Ag Hall.
 Staff members and tutorials are available to provide introductory training in the use of common software.